 Climate Assembly UK has over 100 members, who together are representative of the UK population.
 These assembly members come from 30,000 households randomly selected from across England, Northern Ireland, Scotland and Wales.

-The assembly members are meeting over four weekends in Spring 2020.
-They will hear balanced evidence on the choices the UK faces, discuss them, and make recommendations about what the UK should do to become net zero by 2050.
+The assembly members met over six weekends in Spring 2020.
+They heard balanced evidence on the choices the UK faces, discussed them, and made recommendations about what the UK should do to become net zero by 2050.

 A citizens’ assembly brings together people from all walks of life to discuss important issues – in this case climate change.
 At the assembly, assembly members learn about the issue, take time to discuss it with one another, and then make recommendations about what should happen.